Dear Expectant Parent,

 • Quality of life for individuals with Down syndrome has increased dramatically in recent years due to significant advances in the quality of medical care and educational support.

 Down Syndrome Pregnancy is a wonderful resource for expectant parents.
 They offer support in a variety of ways, including a free downloadable ebook on their website called Diagnosis to Delivery: A Pregnant Mother’s Guide to Down Syndrome.
 (If you would like a printed copy of this book, please contact us for our Expectant Parent Packet, which includes this printed book.)
 Another resources for you to share with family and friends is called Your Loved One is Having a Baby with Down Syndrome.
-(This is also available as a free download on their website.
-You may also order copies of this through Woodbine House.)
+(This is also available as a free download on their website.)

 Please feel free to contact us if you would like our Expectant Parent packet, have any questions or would like to visit with another parent of a child with Down syndrome.